-- no contact orders
+- No contact orders

-- referrals to offsite support services
+- Referrals to offsite support services

-- counseling
+- Counseling

-- assistance with obtaining protective orders with police department
+- Assistance with obtaining protective orders with the police department

-- remote participation
+- Remote participation

-- relocation of office or workspace
+- Relocation of office or workspace

-- schedule changes
+- Schedule changes

-- safety escorts to/from vehicle
+- Safety escorts to/from vehicle

-- prohibitions against retaliation
+- Prohibitions against retaliation

-When cases involving domestic violence, dating violence, sexual assault, or stalking are reported and a formal conduct process is initiated, the College will provide a prompt, fair, and impartial investigation and resolution.
+When cases involving domestic violence, dating violence, sexual assault, or stalking are reported and a formal conduct process is initiated, the College will provide a prompt, fair, and impartial investigation, and resolution.
 Reports will be investigated (if applicable) and managed by professional staff or College authorities who have been trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-If it is determined that it is appropriate and necessary, a formal investigation process prior to the determination of charges and sanctions will occur.
+If it is determined that it is appropriate and necessary, a formal investigation process before the determination of charges and sanctions will occur.
 When a formal investigation process is initiated, the assigned investigator will attempt to interview all parties who have substantive information to share about the allegations and will attempt to gather all available documentation.
 An investigative packet containing the information received and collected will be compiled.

 If, after factual investigation, charges are assigned and the Respondent accepts responsibility, both the Respondent and Complainant (hereafter "party") have the opportunity to request a sanction review.
 If the Respondent contests the charges (i.e., denies responsibility for one or more of the assigned charges), the matter will be forwarded to a hearing.
-The standard of evidence in a hearing is a more likely than not (known as the preponderance of evidence standard).
+The standard of evidence in a hearing is more likely than not (known as the preponderance of evidence standard).
 In other words, the determination is whether it is more likely than not that a violation occurred.
 In a hearing, both parties may question all witnesses.